yindia/githook/README.md

 -   **`example/riverqueue`**: Demonstrates publishing events to a [River](https://github.com/riverqueue/river) job queue.
 -   **`example/gitlab`**: Sample setup for GitLab webhooks.
 -   **`example/bitbucket`**: Sample setup for Bitbucket webhooks.

-## Production Setup

-For a production environment, consider the following:
-1.  **Use a Persistent Broker**: Use Kafka, AMQP, NATS, or SQL instead of the default GoChannel driver.
-2.  **Secure Webhooks**: Always configure and validate webhook secrets.
-3.  **Use HTTPS**: Deploy the server behind a reverse proxy that provides TLS.
-4.  **For GitHub**: It's recommended to create a GitHub App rather than using repository webhooks for better security and management.
-Set the webhook URL to `https://<your-domain>/webhooks/github` and subscribe only to the events you need.

 ## Helm Charts